 Aging dogs can show curious behavior changes—confusion, irritability, and disorientation.
 Let's face it, getting old is for the birds.
 But senior dogs, just like humans, can experience changes in the brain that affect memory and comprehension, leading to senility and dementia.
 Symptoms usually develop slowly but can appear to come on quickly due to a stressful event.
 So, don't just write it off if Fluffy forgets things like your daily walking route.

 Symptoms of Dementia in Dogs

-Similar to Alzheimer's disease in humans, dementia in dogs primarily affects memory, learning, and comprehension.
 You may notice your dog siding up to the wrong side of a familiar door, acting dazed—staring off into space like "nobody's home"—or wandering and pacing about your house.
 This general confusion and disorientation can work its way into every aspect of your dog's life, like forgetting where its food bowls are or inexplicable accidents.
 Doggie dementia can even affect sleep patterns.
-If your dog seems restless at night, tossing and turning or standing "on guard," he could be experiencing a level of discomfort reserved specifically for old age.
+If your dog seems restless at night, tossing and turning or standing "on guard," it could be experiencing a level of discomfort reserved specifically for old age.
 Other symptoms of canine cognitive dysfunction can include a change in personality or temperament, lack of enthusiasm for games, and decreased interaction with loved ones.

 These signs can develop gradually and get worse over time, but they can also be caused by various other medical problems.
 Any dog exhibiting signs of dementia should be seen by a veterinarian to rule out other health issues like blindness, deafness, urinary tract infections, kidney disease, arthritis, or tumors, infections or inflammation of the brain.

 Causes of Dementia

 A definitive cause of dementia in dogs is not quite known.
 Similar to human aging, it is likely that brain function is affected by the physical and chemical changes that occur along with a dog's aging process.
 Canine cognitive dysfunction is associated with the depletion of a neurotransmitter called dopamine, although the cause of the depletion is unknown.
 Other causes can be an accumulation of proteins or a build-up of plaque (similar to Alzheimer's).